mahamud/catalyst-task/README.md

 `php user_upload.php --create_table`

-This command will create the table snd stop the execution of the script once that is done.
+This command will create the table and stop the execution of the script once that is done.

-#Note
+`php user_upload.php --file=users.csv --dry_run`

+This command will execute and perform all operations except inserting into the database.

+`php user_upload.php --file=users.csv --create_table --dry_run -u=username -p=password -h=host`

+This command will pick the host name, database user name and database password from the options passed and bypass the default ones.

+# Note
 1